-Graduate Student, Human Development and Family Studies (Affiliate)
+Graduate Student, Human Development and Family Sciences (Affiliate)

 General research topics that I am interested include: Working memory as it relates to sexual minority stress; learning potential and academic achievement in underserved minority populations; and mental health behaviors and outcomes in stigmatized populations.